Last Updated: 5/11/22 | May 11th, 2022

 Relevanssi – While WordPress does a lot of things well, what it fails at is adding search functionality to your site.
 Relevanssi seeks to fix this and give your readers the most accurate results when searching on your site.

-BackWPup – You can never backup your site too much.
+UpdraftPlus – You can never back up your site too much.
 The WordPress database holds every word you’ve ever written, and if your blog has started to make you a few dollars, you would be nuts not to keep regular backups.
-BackWPup does it perfectly.
-With the ability to schedule backups, you needn’t worry about doing it manually (especially useful to the more forgetful among us).
-There’s also the option to upload backups to Dropbox, Google Drive, and other cloud storage services, ensuring that if the worst does happen, your data will be safe.
+UpdraftPlus does it perfectly.

 Step 5: Install your theme

-Premium Themes – The next step up from a free theme is a premium theme.
+- Premium themes – The next step up from a free theme is a premium theme.
 Premium themes are paid themes that offer a bit more uniqueness, flexibility, and functionality.
-These cost from $25 USD and up, depending on the developer and features.
+These cost $25 USD and up, depending on the developer and features.

-As a new blogger, I would go with option #1 or 2 as it will be the easiest.
-To install your theme, simply go to the left-hand column, click Appearance –> Themes –> upload.
 Whatever theme you picked will come as a .ZIP file for you to easily upload.
-From, there you just activate it and it’s turned on.
+From there, you just activate it, and it’s turned on!
 All themes come with a manual and help file so you can customize your design to your specific needs.